SS Lazio: Statistics and records

 Ștefan Radu holds Lazio's official appearance record, having played 416 appearances.
 The record for total appearances by a goalkeeper is held by Luca Marchegiani, with 339 appearances, while the record for most league appearances is held by Aldo Puccinelli with 339.

-The all-time leading goalscorer for Lazio is Ciro Immobile, with 170 goals scored, followed by Silvio Piola with 159 goals.
+The all-time leading goalscorer for Lazio is Ciro Immobile, with 206 goals scored, followed by Silvio Piola with 159 goals.
 Piola, who played also with Pro Vercelli, Torino, Juventus and Novara, is also the highest goalscorer in Serie A history, with 274 goals.
-Simone Inzaghi is the all-time top goalscorer in European competitions, with 20 goals.
-He is also one of the five players who scored four goals in a single UEFA Champions League match.
+Immobile is also the all-time top goalscorer in European competitions, with 26 goals.

 Officially, Lazio's highest home attendance is approximately 80,000 for a Serie A match against Foggia on 12 May 1974, the match that awarded to Lazio their first Scudetto.
 This is also the record for the Stadio Olimpico, including matches held by Roma and the Italy national football team.